Azure Miles Records ~ The Music of Michael Robinson

 Musicians are welcome to perform these compositions with acoustic and/or electronic instruments.

-Dark Yellow on YouTube
+listen to Dark Yellow on YouTube

-Morning Mist on YouTube
+listen to Morning Mist on YouTube

 Dark Yellow was such a melodic and subtle piece with its varying rhythmic patterns and smooth modulations through the growing depth of the music.
 I have listened to this particular piece of Michael's work so much that it grew to be a near meditation each time I listened to it.
 It brought to me a sense of tranquility. - Spencer Grendahl